Attorney Explains Family Death Benefits in Massachusetts

-Massachusetts has a workers’ compensation system that gives workers insurance protection when they are injured, develop a work-related illness, or are killed in a workplace accident.
+Massachusetts has a workers’ compensation system that gives workers insurance protection when they are injured, develop a work-related illness, or are killed in a workplace accident in Boston or elsewhere in the state.
 The program is administered by the Department of Industrial Accidents (DIA) in Massachusetts.

 According to the U.S. Bureau of Labor’s most recent annual report in 2015, there were 4,836 occupational injuries that were fatal nationwide.
 Roughly 25% of these occurrences were within the occupational segment of trade, transportation, and utilities, while the construction-related segment was the second leading cause, accounting for approximately 19% of fatalities.